 Volunteers have fanned out to screw signs into sign posts and paint blazes at road intersections.
 To date, the signs are up in Bladen, Onslow, Pender, Sampson, and Surry counties.
 The next step is to install signs in Carteret, Craven and Cumberland counties.
 And we’ll complete the work this fall and winter in Alamance, Forsyth, Guilford, Johnston, Orange, Stokes, and Wilkes counties.

 Our goal is to help hikers follow the route and raise awareness of the trail.
 The signs were funded by donors who gave to the MST’s 40th Anniversary Campaign.

-Next, the volunteers have used Jim’s detailed spreadsheet to find the approved sign posts and blaze locations.
-On the Coastal Crescent route, Jerry Barker has organized a team of volunteers in each county for a “Big Screw-In.”
-Jerry shows up with diverse hardware needed to handle any and all sign post idiosyncracies (and there are many!).
+The final step is to install the signs and paint the blazes.
+Volunteers have used Jim’s detailed spreadsheet and the manual to find the approved sign posts and blaze locations.
+On the Coastal Crescent route, Jerry Barker organized a team of volunteers in each county for a “Big Screw-In.”
+Jerry showed up with diverse hardware needed to handle any and all sign post idiosyncracies (and there are many!).
 It’s been hot, sweaty and fire-anty work, but very rewarding in the end.
-Up in Surry County, Joe Hicks and Bob Hillyer have led the work to get NC DOT approval and install the signs.
+Up in Surry County, Joe Hicks and Bob Hillyer of the Elkin Valley Trails Association have led the work to get NC DOT approval and install the signs.

 If you live in one of the counties with road signs and you’d like to help install and maintain them, please let Betsy Brown know at firstname.lastname@example.org.
 This is a great way to help hikers and raise awareness of the trail – both at the same time.